Riding the Trend or Protecting Profits | Applied Genetic Technologies Corporation (AGTC)

 Sponsored

+The average price from analysts is $3.48.
 AGTC currently public float of 67.00M and currently shorts hold a 2.70% ratio of that float.
-Today, the average trading volume of AGTC was 1.32M shares.
+Today, the average trading volume of AGTC was 1.33M shares.

 AGTC’s Market Performance